Centennial Village

 Photo: AgnosticPreachersKid, CC BY-SA 3.0.

 The Basilica of the National Shrine of the Immaculate Conception is a Catholic minor basilica and national shrine in Washington D.C.
-It is the largest Catholic church building in North America and is also the tallest habitable building in Washington, D.C.
+It is the largest Catholic church building in North America and the tallest habitable building in Washington, D.C.
 Basilica of the National Shrine of the Immaculate Conception is situated 1,500 feet south of Centennial Village.

 Saint John Paul II National Shrine